-A headline is a phrase or sentence that is typically used as the title of an article or book.
-Headlines are intended to draw the reader’s attention and give them an idea of what the piece is about.
-Headlines are often written in a larger, bolder font than the rest of the text in order to make them stand out.
+A headline is a phrase or sentence used as the title of an article or book.
+As readers scan content rapidly, headlines aim to grab attention and indicate what the piece covers.
+Headlines are often displayed in larger, bolder text than surrounding words, making them more eye-catching.

 Besides serving as titles, headlines can act like summaries.
 Newspapers and magazines typically provide a snapshot of an article’s subject matter.
 Sometimes, headlines entice readers with a taste of what to expect.

 Headlines are crucial because they enable writers to attract reader interest and explain their work.
 When crafting one, it pays off for the writer to ensure it’s clear, concise, and appealing.

 Book headlines matter more than any other aspect of written material.
 They’re the first thing people see: something by which all potential readers will judge whether they want to read on or not.

 A great headline can also help set the tone for your book while giving potential readers a sense of what it’s about.

 The primary purpose of your headline is simply this – get noticed!
 Show people at first glance why your book needs to be read!